 A Level 2 Appeal is the second Appeal, which is done by an independent organization that is not connected to the plan.
 Medicare's Level 2 Appeal organization is called the Independent Review Entity (IRE).
+The IRE is an independent organization hired by Medicare.
+It is not a government agency.
+Medicare oversees its work.
 MassHealth's Level 2 Appeal organization is called the MassHealth Board of Hearings.